Notice of Privacy Practice

 Business Associates.
 Sometimes it is necessary for us to hire outside parties (business associates) to help us carry out certain health care operations or services.
 These services are provided in our organization through contracts with the business associates.
 Examples include computer maintenance by outside companies, consultants, and transcription of medical records by outside medical records services.
 When these services are contracted, we may disclose your health information to our business associates so that they can perform the job we’ve asked them to do.
 Similarly, there are departments of the LECOM SDM that provide services to us, and may need access to your health information to do their jobs.
 We require business associates and other LECOM SDM departments to appropriately safeguard your information.

 Appointment Reminders.
 We may use and disclose health information to contact you as a reminder that you have an appointment for treatment or health care.

 Treatment Alternatives.
 We may use and disclose health information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

-Health Related Benefits or Services.
-We may use and disclose heath information to tell you about health related benefits or services that may be of interest to you.
+Health-Related Benefits or Services.
+We may use and disclose health information to tell you about health-related benefits or services that may be of interest to you.